Why Teens Need Privacy: Understanding the Importance

 When It’s Appropriate to Step In

 While granting your teen privacy is important, there are times when closer monitoring is necessary.
-For example, if you overhear conversations about dating violence, see them upset over something on social media, or find a vape in their laundry, it’s time to intervene.
+If you overhear conversations about dating violence, it’s time to intervene.
+See them upset over something on social media, it’s time to intervene.
+Find a vape in their laundry, it’s time to intervene.

 As a parent, your primary responsibility is to ensure your child’s safety.
 These scenarios are red flags indicating potential harm in their lives—issues they may not always voice.

 However, it’s crucial not to invade their privacy over minor incidents, such as disagreements with friends.
-Reserve your more intensive monitoring for when there are significant changes in your teen’s behavior or signs of distress, and they’re not opening up to you.
+Reserve your more intensive monitoring for when there are significant changes in your teen’s behavior.
+Look for signs of distress if they’re not opening up to you.

-Dr. Lamson points out that warning signs can include symptoms of depression, sleep disturbances, unexplained injuries, withdrawal from activities they once enjoyed, social isolation, or indications of substance abuse.
+Dr. Lamson points out that warning signs can include symptoms of depression.
+They may also show through sleep disturbances, unexplained injuries, or withdrawal from activities they once enjoyed.
+These warning signs also encompass social isolation or indications of substance abuse.
 When these signs appear, it’s essential to take action.

 Responding to Red Flags